Colthor/AdventOfCode2022/README.md

 + Day 19 - Java
 + Day 20 - Clojure (new language, and probably the only one where the language was harder than the problem.
 Functional programming hurts my tiny brain.)
 + Day 21 - PHP (New language!
 Struggled with the algebra for p2 because the example was a special case that I happened to get right straight away.)
++ Day 22 - Kotlin, paper, pen and scissors (new language, and quite a nice one at that.
+Mind that ranges are inclusive :) )